mEsUsah/joy2mouse/README.md

 # joy2mouse
-Simple app to translate joystick axis to mouse movement.
+Simple app to translate joystick axis to mouse movement for Windows hosts.

-## Installation (Windows only)
+## Installation
 For running and working on source code
 ```cmd
 # Activate virtual environment